pavanuppuluri/react-redux-functional-components/README.md

-# React State Management Using Redux
+# React State Management Using Redux (Functional components)

 This repo contains code to maintain react state using Redux.
 In this case, state contains counter.